AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 > **ADHA-FHIR-PUB-0X** ADHA FHIR materials published for public implementation **SHALL** be released as an [FHIR Package](https://registry.fhir.org/learn)

-> **ADHA-FHIR-PUB-0X** ADHA FHIR resources and supporting assets **SHALL** be published in a publicaly available Australian Digital Health Agency
+> **ADHA-FHIR-PUB-0X** ADHA FHIR resources and supporting assets **SHALL** be published in a publicly available Australian Digital Health Agency

-The Github reposotiry for the Australian Digital Health Agency is https://github.com/AuDigitalHealth All FHIR materials relating to national systems and other nationally defined FHIR API profiles (including StructureDefinitions, ValueSets, OperationDefinitions, ImplementationGuides, etc.) **SHALL** be held on a publicly available GitHub repository.
+The GitHub repository for the Australian Digital Health Agency is https://github.com/AuDigitalHealth All FHIR materials relating to national systems and other nationally defined FHIR API profiles (including StructureDefinitions, ValueSets, OperationDefinitions, ImplementationGuides, etc.) **SHALL** be held on a publicly available GitHub repository.
 Comments, feedback and suggestions from developers on FHIR resources (and associated documentation) **SHOULD** be managed through **TBD** using the standard features for raising and tracking issues on the site